-He spent twenty-one years previously at the University of Texas at San Antonio where he was a Professor and Associate Vice Provost for Academic and Faculty Support.
-He was an American Council of Education (ACE) Fellow during 2012/2013 academic year at the University of North Carolina at Charlotte serving under Chancellor Phil Dubois.
+Prior to arriving at UWM, he spent twenty-one years previously at the University of Texas at San Antonio where he was a Professor and Associate Vice Provost for Academic and Faculty Support.
+He was an American Council of Education (ACE) Fellow during 2012/2013 academic year at the University of North Carolina at Charlotte serving under Chancellor Philip Dubois.

+Dr. Shoho has published in a number of top tier journals including Leadership and Policy in Schools, Educational Administration Quarterly, Journal of School Leadership, Journal of Educational Administration, The High School Journal, and The International Journal of Educational Management.
 His research focuses on aspiring principals and assistant principals, high school social processes, and organizational cultures.

-Dr. Shoho has published in a variety of venues including Leadership and Policy in Schools, Educational Administration Quarterly, Journal of School Leadership, Journal of Educational Administration, The High School Journal, and The International Journal of Educational Management.
-Recently, Dr. Shoho co-authored with Bruce Barnett and Ashley Oleszewski a journal article providing a comprehensive literature review on assistant principals.
+Dr. Shoho co-authored with Drs.
+Bruce Barnett and Ashley Oleszewski a journal article providing a comprehensive literature review on assistant principals.
 He served as the PI for a three-year, $300,000 Texas High School Project grant geared at preparing high school principals.
 He also co-authored several articles with Bruce Barnett on the challenges and experiences of new principals.
-In 2010, he served as the President for the University Council for Educational Administration.
+In 2010, he served as the President for the University Council for Educational Administration (UCEA).

-He teaches graduate courses in educational leadership including introduction to school administration, instructional supervision, principal internship, and principles of ethical leadership.
-He has served as the Program Coordinator for three years and then as the Graduate Advisor of Record during two different stints as well as elected by his peers to serve as the College of Education and Human Development Council Chair twice.
+He taught graduate courses in educational leadership including introduction to school administration, instructional supervision, principal internship, and principles of ethical leadership.
+He served as the Program Coordinator for three years and then as the Graduate Advisor of Record during two different stints as well as elected by his peers to serve as the College of Education and Human Development Council Chair twice.